Libungan River

 The Libungan River is a river on Mindanao island in the Philippines.
 It springs on the slopes of Mount Piapayungan and flows south through the town of Alamada, Cotabato.
-At the town of Libungan, Cotabato, the river turns south-west and forms the boundary between the provinces of Cotabato and Maguindanao until it drains into the Rio Grande de Mindanao at the Libungan Marsh.
+At the town of Libungan, Cotabato, the river turns south-west and forms the boundary between the provinces of Cotabato and Maguindanao del Norte until it drains into the Rio Grande de Mindanao at the Libungan Marsh.